sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - If you remove "random-route: true" from your manifest.yml file and then do "cf push", will it work or will it fail due to "The host is taken: pal-tracker" error?
 Why?
+  What happens if you delete the pal-tracker app by "cf delete pal-tracker" first and then "cf push" again?

 ## Challenge exercises